Skip to contents

 COMPUTATION TIME: The dynamic correspondence tests performed in RTMA are computationally costly permutation tests only used when all three convergence tests are non-significant.
 Function trajectoryRMA performs by default all tests but it is possible to only perform the tests useful for RTMA by setting full.output = FALSE.
 This will reduce computation time but the details of the output of RTMA will not contain the information on all possible dynamic correspondence tests, only on relevant ones.

-PLOTTING: Function trajectoryConvergencePlot provides options to plot the results of RTMA.
+PLOTTING: Functions trajectoryConvergencePlot and trajectoryRMAPlot provide options to plot the results of RTMA.

 References